-5.6.2 Ministry of Health (MH) - National Centre for radiobiology and radiation protection (NCRRP)
+5.7.2 Ministry of Health (MH) - National Center of Radiobiology and Radiation Protection (NCRRP)

-The National Centre for radiobiology and radiation protection (NCRRP), Radiation control Section, within the Ministry of Health has two laboratories, namely the Public Exposure Monitoring Laboratory (PEML) and the Inspectorate for the Control of Nuclear Facilities including Regional Inspectorates for the Protection and Control of Public Health (RIPCPH), in particular the Radiation Control Departments (RCD) in five out of 28 RIPCPHs (at Burgas, Plovdiv, Ruse, Varna and Vratsa) that are in charge of analysing radiation parameters of the living environment aimed at assessing the radiation exposure of the population.
+The National Center of Radiobiology and Radiation Protection (NCRRP), Radiation control Section, within the Ministry of Health has two laboratories, namely the Public Exposure Monitoring Laboratory (PEML) and the Inspectorate for the Control of Nuclear Facilities including Regional Inspectorates for the Protection and Control of Public Health (RIPCPH), in particular the Radiation Control Departments (RCD) in five out of 28 RIPCPHs (at Burgas, Plovdiv, Ruse, Varna and Vratsa) that are in charge of analysing radiation parameters of the living environment aimed at assessing the radiation exposure of the population.

-The verification team was informed that NCRRP carries out the specialized radiation control on the parameters of the living environment in the regions covering the former mining sites including the former uranium ore processing sites according to a schedule approved by the Minister of Health Order No RD-15-2688 of 9 September 1998.
-For the purposes of the specialized control, the programme classifies the sites into three groups:
+The verification team was informed that NCRRP carries out the specialised radiation control on the parameters of the living environment in the regions covering the former mining sites including the former uranium ore processing sites according to a schedule approved by the Minister of Health Order No RD-15-2688 of 9 September 1998.
+For the purposes of the specialised control, the programme classifies the sites into three groups: